 Opportunity cost is the profit that was lost or missed because of some action or failure to take some action.
 Some refer to opportunity cost as opportunity lost.

-To illustrate opportunity cost, let's assume that you want to add a website to your already successful business.
-You are confident that it will increase your company's profit by $1,500 each week.
-A highly-trusted and successful firm will complete the website in 3 weeks at a cost of $10,000.
-Your friend has offered to do the work for $6,500 and expects it will take 5 weeks.
+Assume that you want to add a website to your already successful business.
+You are confident that it will increase your company's contribution margin by $1,500 a week.
+A highly-trusted and successful firm will complete the website within 4 weeks at a set price of $10,000.
+A friend offered to develop your website for $6,500 but it will take 7 weeks.

-Interestingly, the opportunity cost is not recorded in the general ledger accounts.
-Hence, only the $6,500 paid to your friend will be recorded as the cost of the website (even though your friend has cost you an additional $6,000 of lost profit).
+Interestingly, the opportunity costs are not found or recorded in the general ledger accounts.
+Hence, if you selected your friend's offer, only the $6,500 paid to your friend will be recorded as the cost of the website.
+(The 3 weeks of missed profits are not recorded and will not be widely discussed.)

-This is also a reminder that the opportunity costs and future amounts are the important ones for making decisions.
-Unfortunately, the future amounts are not in the general ledger and are probably not known at the time a decision has to be made.
+This is also a reminder that the general ledger accounts are filled with past, historical amounts.
+Unfortunately, the relevant costs for decision making are the future costs and the opportunity costs (neither of which are not in the general ledger and are probably unknown at the time a decision must be made).